How Long Does the VA Disability Claims Process Take?

 Here's what the current data shows:

-- Supplemental claims: 3-5 months on average
+- Supplemental claims: often take a few months

-- Higher-Level Reviews: 4-5 months on average
+- Higher-Level Reviews: often take several months

 These timelines are governed by various VA regulations found in 38 CFR, which outline the procedures and requirements for processing disability claims.